Shivsibun/SlackConnect/README.md

 Slack Connect App
 A simple app that lets users log in with Slack using OAuth.
 It has a backend server and a frontend website.
-The app uses public URLs via ngrok to work during development.
+The app uses public URLs via ngrok to work during development..

 Setup Instructions
 1. Clone the project